Difference between renewable and nonrenewable resources |Tech-addict

 Nonrenewable resources definition

 Nonrenewable energy resources are finite resources that come out of the earth in the form of liquids, gases and solids.
 These resources are called nonrenewable because they are not replenished naturally at a quick enough pace to keep up with their human consumption.
 Their formation typically takes millions of years.
-These resources would, therefore, eventually run out one day if they are continually extracted and used by us.

 In short, from a human use perspective, a resource is classified as renewable so long as the rate of its natural replenishment exceeds that of the rate of consumption.
 On the other hand a resource is categorized as nonrenewable when the rate of its consumption exceeds the rate of replenishment.